-- i.
-Only services resulting from benefit eligible employment may be accumulated. - ii.
+- 1. Only services resulting from benefit eligible employment may be accumulated. - 2.
 Accumulation of service begins with the date of hire.
 If a faculty member is separated from the institution and is subsequently rehired, then the accumulation begins with the most recent date of hire.
-The summer break between academic years/contracts is not considered a separation. - iii.
-A paid leave of absence will count toward the accumulation of service.
+The summer break between academic years/contracts is not considered a separation. - A paid leave of absence will count toward the accumulation of service.
 An unpaid leave of absence will not count toward the accumulation of service but is not considered a separation.

-3.4.2.7.3.1 Internal Tuition Remission for Dependents Eligibility a.
+3.4.2.7.3.1 Internal Tuition Remission for Dependents Eligibility 1.
 Eligibility Period a.
-For a faculty member beginning benefit eligible employment prior to July 1, 2017: Eligibility begins the fall or spring semester following the accumulation of four full semesters of employment.
+Eligibility begins the fall or spring semester following the accumulation of four full semesters of employment.